 Newly hired employees and employees who transfer into a new position are subject to the Introductory Employment Period (IEP).
-The IEP begins on the first day of employment in the employee's new position and continues for six months (and may thereafter be extended).
+The IEP begins on the first day of employment in the employee's new position and continues for 180 days (and may thereafter be extended).

-Managers should meet periodically and on an as-needed basis with the employee to discuss performance expectations and responsibilities.
+Managers should meet regularly with the employee to discuss performance expectations and responsibilities.
 The IEP offers an opportunity for the manager to assess the employee’s suitability for the position and whether the employee can successfully apply their skills and expertise to the new role or work environment.

-Areas of competency that should be evaluated include the GW performance factors and other expectations for the position.
+Areas of competency that should be evaluated include key performance factors and other expectations for the position.
 The university offers a number of online training resources for managers and employees to assist with learning new skills or refreshing existing skills.

 Purpose of IEP

 The IEP provides an opportunity for the manager and the employee to assess whether the employee is suitable for their new position and to make an initial assessment on the employee's likelihood of future success.
 The IEP does not alter the at-will nature of employment: employees or the university may end the employment relationship at any time, including prior to the end of the six-month IEP, and successful completion of the IEP does not guarantee continued employment.

 The IEP applies to all benefits-eligible staff employees, except librarians who fall under the Code for Librarians.
 If there is a direct conflict between this guidance and an applicable collective bargaining agreement, the collective bargaining agreement will prevail.

 The following provides a framework and helpful suggestions for managers to assist the employee during the IEP.